 Should I overseed Bermudagrass in the winter?

-Before Bermudagrass goes dormant, you’ll want to schedule to have your lawn fertilized in October.
-After that, don’t have it fertilized again until around April.
-If you’ve overseeded your lawn, look to have a TruGreen specialist fertilize in December and February.
+Before Bermudagrass goes dormant, you’ll want to schedule to have your lawn fertilized in the early fall.
+After that, you won’t need to have it fertilized again until late spring.

 For dormant Bermudagrass lawns, you shouldn’t really have to mow through winter, though you may want to trim edges or uneven spots occasionally.
 The Clemson Cooperative Extension advises that lawns that have been overseeded with ryegrass should be mowed at 1 inch, before the grass reaches 1½ inches.
 After mowing overseeded Bermudagrass, leave the clippings on the surface to help recycle nutrients.

 If you’re just not sure what to do with your lawn season by season, or you don’t even know what kind of grass you have, we can help.
-A TruGreen PhD certified specialist will perform a Healthy Lawn Analysis®, which helps them to create a tailored plan to give your lawn exactly what it needs to reach its full potential.
-To learn more about how we can help prepare your lawn for the upcoming season, give us a call at 866.688.6722 or visit our services page.
+A local TruGreen-certified lawn care specialist will create a tailored plan based on location and climate conditions to give your lawn exactly what it needs to reach its full potential.
+To learn more about how we can help prepare your lawn for the upcoming season, give us a call at 866.688.6722 or visit our lawn care services page.